Eeems-Org/remarkable.guide/src/privacy.rst

 what Ackee collects.

-To get information on how well the site is performing, as well as capture any errors so that they can be resolved, A self-hosted instance of `Sentry <https://develop.sentry.dev/self-hosted/>`_ is used.
+To get information on how well the site is performing, as well as capture any errors so that they can be resolved, A self-hosted instance of `Glitchtip <https://glitchtip.com/>`_ is used.
 No `personally identifiable information <https://en.wikipedia.org/wiki/Personal_data>`_ is stored, and any information that is stored is removed after 90 days, or after the issue is resolved.

-You can opt-out of performance metrics with `Sentry <https://develop.sentry.dev/self-hosted/>`_ by enabling `Do Not Track <https://en.wikipedia.org/wiki/Do_Not_Track>`_ in your browser.
+You can opt-out of performance metrics with `Glitchtip <https://glitchtip.com/>`_ by enabling `Do Not Track <https://en.wikipedia.org/wiki/Do_Not_Track>`_ in your browser.